Terracotta Army: The warriors

-Originally, the figures were painted with ground precious stones, intensely fired bones (white), pigments of iron oxide (dark red), cinnabar (red), malachite (green), azurite (blue), charcoal (black), cinnabar barium copper silicate mix (Chinese purple or Han purple), tree sap from a nearby source (more than likely from the Chinese lacquer tree) (brown), and other colors including pink, lilac, red, white, and one unidentified color.
+Originally, the figures were painted with ground precious stones, intensely fired bones (white), pigments of iron oxide (dark red), cinnabar (red), malachite (green), azurite (blue), charcoal (black), cinnabar barium copper silicate mix (Chinese purple or Han purple), tree sap from a nearby source (more than likely from the Chinese lacquer tree) (brown), and other colors including pink, lilac, red, and one unidentified color.
 The colored lacquer finish and individual facial features would have given the figures a realistic feel, with eyebrows and facial hair in black and the faces done in pink.

 However, in Xi'an's dry climate, much of the color coating would flake off in less than four minutes after removing the mud surrounding the army.

+The sculptors of the figures signed their names in the figures' armpits.

 The acrobats

 Two of the "Acrobats" from pit K9901.

-Excavations in Pit K9901 have uncovered in 1999 a series of associated terracotta sculptures that have been dubbed "The Acrobats", which have been remarked to display an advanced understanding of human anatomy.
+Excavations in Pit K9901 uncovered in 1999, a series of associated terracotta sculptures that have been dubbed "The Acrobats", which have been remarked to display an advanced understanding of human anatomy.
 The original function of these statues remains unclear, but they have been described as either potentially acrobat or dancer figures.
 The number of these figures uncovered thus far are relatively few compared to the more noted warrior figures, with the total discovered probably numbering a dozen.
 The figures are bare with the exception of a loincloth as dress.
 These figures are very vivid and less stereotypical than the soldiers, especially through the dynamic treatment of the musculature and bone joints.
 Some of the men are very lean, while others have massive bodies.
 Several of them are shown in the process of moving or making gestures.
 These terracotta statues demonstrate an advanced mastery of the depiction of the shapes and proportions of the human body.

 Eleven of such figurines from Pit K9901 have since been subsequently unearthed with seven of them found in a degree of preservation that made them capable of being largely reconstructed from their fragment shards.